Beyond Teal : The Androgynous Organisation (T.A.O.)

 The 4 roles of “androgynous” (or emotionally agile) leaders :

-• King — Order (masculine yin) : grounded, stable, present with strong foundations.
+• King /Queen— Order (masculine yin) : grounded, stable, present with strong foundations.
 Clear direction and boundaries, fostering a culture of trust.
 Cultivates joy and hope through stability & order, ensuring that members feel secure, valued, and motivated to contribute to the collective shared vision.
-Key emotion : Joy.

 The King is the ultimate archetype, the most powerful one and the synthesis of the three others.
-It’s also the one connected to fatherhood.
+It’s also the one connected to fatherhood, an archetype that is increasingly absent or dysfunctional today (and since the second world war).

 T.A.O.
 Workshops